matiasmane/BWA/README.md

-**Welcome to the home of your group's BWA course project code and documentation!**
+﻿**Welcome to the home of your group's BWA course project code and documentation!**

 This file is where your group writes your project plan/project report.